tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 “When did my aunt take you?”
 I asked, my voice breaking.

 Freddie lifted his head, his eyes narrowing.
 “It wasn't your aunt.
-I was snatched by an old woman.”
+I was snatched by an older woman.”

 His words made me nauseous.